xibosignage/xibo-manual/source/en/media_module_weather.md

 It is possible to **request a forecast** at any time to see what forecast data is returned.
 Any field is available as a substitute in the template by entering the field name between square brackets - for example `[nearestStormDistance]`.

-### Extending with new icons

-New icons can be added by an Administrator who has access to the file system.
-Any PNG file in `modules/theme/forecastio/weather_icons` will be made available for selection in the Icons selector.

-Weather icons are provided as a sprite, each icon is 128x128 and should represent the same weather conditions as the shipped icon sprite.
-{tip}
-For example, a "clear-day" is represented by the icon in position 1, a "windy day" is represented by the icon in position 11.

-{/tip}

-{tip}
-You may have a Layout Status `!
-There are items on this Layout that can only be assessed by the client`This is a normal Layout Status if you have online content which will be assessed on the Player side.

-{/tip}

 ## Additional Information